-As a photographer’s daughter photography was a natural evolution after studying fine arts and working within various creative fields, including film, theatre, writing and publishing, where narrative has been at the heart of all expression.
-Influenced by her father, she observed from a young age analogue photographic work and art direction, from concept creation to making film prints in the home darkroom.
-A love of the format was undeniable, and her way of seeing became more distinctive as a storyteller.
-In these modern times Ilsa likes to delve deeper into the world of analogue photomaking, shooting works and clients on 35mm, medium and large formats, with the intention to give spotlight to the organic and unique nature of film, the strength of composition and a nod to photography’s past.
-She shoots digitally in equal amounts, utilising natural light to complement the story and subject, but also likes to play with the vast visual opportunities that comes with studio work and artificial lighting.
+As a photographer’s daughter, photography was a natural evolution after studying fine arts and building a career where narrative has been at the heart of all expression.
+She observed from a young age analogue photographic work and art direction, from concept creation to making prints in the home darkroom.
+Her love of the format was undeniable, and her way of seeing became more distinctive as a storyteller over time.

-Ilsa is a mother of two, and finds her work pulses within the heart of womanhood and symbols of life, offering viewers a feminine glance through the lens whether it be through a detailed long-from series or an insightful cutaway.
-She is known for capturing mood, heart, the in-between, the silence and often overlooked, the sometimes uneventful honest expressions, unveiling the truth and depth of a subject, leading to a unique visual storytelling through a sometimes crude but alluring cinema-verite style.
-Aware that as an artist she feels intrinsically tied to her work, knowing it moves with her and through her, evolving with age, she therefore acknowledges her photographic process is creating her own personal blueprint and voice.
+Now a mother of two, her work pulses within the heart of womanhood and symbols of life, offering viewers a feminine glance through the lens whether it be through a detailed long-from series or an insightful cutaway.
+She naturally leans towards capturing the essence of a concept, looking for the honesty in the in-between, the silence, the overlooked, and works her composition to deliver in a sometimes crude but alluring cinema-verite style.

-“One can at times sense Ilsa being reflected back in her photographs.” - APA judging committee, ‘ Stories Award’ 2020 - Winning submission.
+“One can at times sense Ilsa being reflected back in her photographs.” - APA judging committee, ‘ Stories Award’ 2020 - Winner.

-Available for; commercial work via Duval Agency (location or studio), and private commissions - portraiture, motherhood and family sessions, select weddings, births, and events.
+Available for; commercial work via Alt-House, and private commissions - portraiture (mothers, select weddings, select births), and events.